buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcAirTerminalBoxTypeEnum.md

 # IfcAirTerminalBoxTypeEnum

-This enumeration identifies different types of air terminal boxes.
+This enumeration identifies different types of air terminal boxes.<!-- end of definition -->

 > HISTORY New enumeration in IFC2.0.

 ## Items